guildai/guild.ai/pages/docs/packages.md

 ### Using `setuptools` to create a package

-As an alterantive to Guild's packaging facility, you may use Python's standard method of creating packages, which uses typically uses `setup.py` and the `setuptools` module.
+As an alternative to Guild's packaging facility, you may use Python's standard method of creating packages, which uses typically uses `setup.py` and the `setuptools` module.